SciDataContainer/SciDataContainer/README.md

 >>> dc = Container(uuid="306e2c2d-a9f6-4306-8851-1ee0fceeb852", server="...", key="...")
 ```

 The server makes sure that UUIDs are unique.
 Once uploaded, a dataset can never be modified on a server.
-The only exemption are multi-step containers, see below.
+The only exemption are multi-step containers (see below).
 In the rare case that a certain dataset needs to be replaced, the attribute `replaces` may be used in `content.json`.
 Once uploaded, the server will always deliver the new dataset, even if the dataset with the old UUID is requested.
-Replacing is only allowed for the owner of a dataset.
+Only the owner of a dataset is allowed to replace it.

-Three different types of containers are currently supported, which differ mainly in the way they are handled by the storage server.
+Three different types of containers are currently supported, which differ mainly in the way in which they are handled by the storage server.
 The standard one is the **single-step container**.
 The second one is a **multi-step container**, which is intended for long running measurements or simulations.
 As long as the attribute `complete` in `content.json` has the value `False`, the dataset may be uploaded repeatedly, each time replacing the dataset with the same UUID:
 ```
 >>> items["content.json"]["complete"] = False
 >>> dc = Container(items=items)